aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 This will be the XDebug server port through which the phpstorm debugger will communicate with XDebug.

-To test the interpreter and XDebug are working add the following environment variable.
+To test the interpreter and XDebug are working add the following environment variable:

-This is required for XDebug to know that it is communicating with the PhpStorm debugger as apposed to say the VSCode debug extension.

 `export XDEBUG_CONFIG="idekey=PHPSTORM"`

+This environment variable is required for XDebug to know that it is communicating with the PhpStorm debugger.

-create a `index.php` script in the project folder:
+Create a `index.php` script in the project folder:

 ```bin
 echo '<?php' > index.php